anandmurugesan/home/index.md

 <!--   Comparing the response variance between the many-to-one and one-to-one norm elicitation method -->

-Yes, in my backyard!
-An empirical study of citizen efforts for environmental restoration, with [T. Centofanti](https://people.ceu.edu/tiziana_centofanti)
+Greening the margins: Evidence of amplifying investments in local environmental restoration, with [T. Centofanti](https://people.ceu.edu/tiziana_centofanti)

 <!-- Impact of the US opioid crisis on Children, with Dana Andersen -->